OperatorFoundation/ShapeshifterAndroidKotlin/README.md

 # ShapeshifterAndroidKotlin

+ShapeshifterAndroidKotlin is a native Android library that contains an implementation of the Shadow transport.
+Shadow is a wrapper for Shadowsocks that makes it available as a Pluggable Transport.
 Shadowsocks is a fast, free, and open-source encrypted proxy project, used to circumvent Internet censorship by utilizing a simple, but effective encryption and a shared password.
-ShadowSwift is a wrapper for Shadowsocks that makes it available as a Pluggable Transport.

 ## Setting up dependencies